-Reference [37] provides a perturbation theory for Maxwell's equations in the case of shifting material boundaries.
+In [37], Johnson et al. provide a perturbation theory for Maxwell's equations in the case of shifting material boundaries.
 This theory can be applied to determine the frequency shift of an optical WGM to an arbitrary mechanical deformation of the confining dielectric disk.
 Following this method, the term g{om}^{geo} is calculated as a surface integral of the unperturbed optical fields over the perturbed dielectric interface: